drfuzzi/INF2009_ImageVideoAnalytics/README.md

 ## 11. Key Takeaway

+The focus of this lab is on understanding the fundamental image and video analytics pipeline on an edge device, including preprocessing, segmentation, feature extraction, and performance considerations.
 Edge vision systems must balance **accuracy**, **latency**, and **compute cost**.
 Image analytics builds the foundation; video analytics introduces real-world constraints.
 Do not treat them as separate topics as they are part of the same pipeline.